paulmolluzzo/simple_share_popups/index.md

 To use, copy the code listed and update the content in the paramter areas.
 If you prefer to use an image instead of text, just have the anchor tag wrap an `img` tag.

+*You must encode all the URLs you use within the sharer URL.*

 ## Twitter

 Twitter allows you to send a tweet and takes the text of the tweet as its only parameter.